recoverycompanion/reco/docs/index.md

 The summarization engine analyzes the conversation transcript using a system prompt with GPT-4o-mini, extracting key details like symptoms, vitals, and medication adherence.
 It then distills this information into structured summaries that are formatted and emailed as PDF reports to physicians.

 ## Modeling Approach
-Development of the RECO system involved simulating conversations with synthetic patients and used a combination of human and *LLM-as-a-judge* evaluation.
+Development of the RECO system involved simulating conversations with synthetic patients, and a combination of human and *LLM-as-a-judge* evaluation.
 <p align="center">
     <img src="images/Conversation_Generation_Diagram.png" img width="75%"/>
 </p>